Shoppers Guide For Larger Fern Choices

 Christmas Fern

 Christmas ferns are known for their evergreen fronds that stay green throughout the winter, making them a popular choice for holiday decorations.
-An evergreen fern that offers numerous landscaping benefits.
+An evergreen plant that offers numerous landscaping benefits.
 Its elegant appearance, resilience, and adaptability make it a favorite choice for professional landscapers and homeowners alike.
 One of the key advantages of incorporating it into landscaping is its aesthetic appeal.
 Add Year-Round Cover With Christmas Fern The fronds of Christmas ferns are distinctive for their lustrous, dark green coloration.
-The crownless rootstock produces clusters of fronds that can be anywhere from one to two feet in length.
+The crownless rootstock produces clusters of fronds that can be one to two feet long.
 Wintertime sees the delicate, light-green leaves changing color from green to golden.
 They are great for covering uneven terrain since they spread slowly from dormant rhizomes and develop in clusters.
-Add Vibrant Colors During the Winter With Christmas Ferns They keep their greenery throughout the year so they can start photosynthesis earlier.
-The presence of chlorophyll indicates the photosynthesis process is underway, as the color green indicates.
+These native plants keep their greenery throughout the year to start photosynthesis earlier.
+The presence of chlorophyll, which indicates the photosynthesis process is underway, is indicated by the color green.
 These plants do not flower.
 They are spore-borne rather than gametophytic.
-They do boast verdant foliage from April to the first frost; these silvery green baby fronds, known as fiddleheads, emerge in the early spring as new leaves.
-Protect the Yard From Soil Erosion With Christmas Fern When they are in full bloom in winter, they press down on fallen leaves to hasten their decomposition and provide nutrients to the soil.
+However, they boast verdant foliage from April to the first frost; these silvery green baby fronds, known as fiddleheads, emerge in the early spring as new leaves.
+Protect the Yard From Soil Erosion With Christmas Fern Christmas Ferns keep their fronds in winter; they press down on fallen leaves to hasten their decomposition and provide nutrients to the soil.
 This goes a long way in protecting the yard against soil erosion.
-Another way these plants stop soil erosion is by using their root systems to bind the soil together.
+These plants also stop soil erosion by using their roots to bind the soil together.
 Plus, when planted firmly in the ground, they create thick barriers made of stems that reduce the rate at which water flows through them.
-Create Natural Landscapes and Habitats With a Christmas Fern A lot of people like to plant it in their yards because of the texture and foliage they provide.
+Create Natural Landscapes With Christmas Fern A lot of people like to plant it in their yards because of the texture and foliage they provide.
 They do a great job at creating natural-looking landscapes.
 The fact that they are hardy enough to survive light snowfall and cold makes them perfect for winter gardening.
 They can also handle a large range of soil types and flourish in partly shady or entirely shaded locations.
 Birds, insects, and even small mammals may find food and refuge under them.
-The dense vegetation provides great cover for ground-dwelling species.
+The dense vegetation provides excellent cover for ground-dwelling species.
 The plants conceal prey from predators by shading other animals and invertebrates that feed on the ground.

-Regular price $7.99
+Regular price From $9.99

-Regular price Sale price $7.99
+Regular price Sale price From $9.99

 Unit price per